Network Inspection for Detecting Strategic Attacks: Introduction

-Our game-theoretic model is more general than the classical Hide-and-Seek game first introduced by \cite{von1953certain}, and further discussed in Ch.
-3.2 of \cite{karlin2016game}.
-In this zero-sum game, a robber hides in one of a set of ``safe-houses'' located at roads intersections, and a police unit simultaneously chooses to travel along one road to find the robber.
-The roads are restricted to be vertical avenues and horizontal streets.
-Our solution approach can be applied to solve the generalized hide-and-seek game which involves multiple police units patrolling in a complex street network to find multiple robbers.
-This is possible because our approach can account for multiple player resources, and more realistic monitoring capabilities of the patrolling units.
-Our game similarly generalizes the Infiltration Game with a Cable, as defined in Ch.
-2.1 of \cite{garnaev2000search}.
+In the context of network security, several models have been proposed for the strategic allocation of defense resources \citep{doi:10.1287/opre.1070.0434,BaykalGursoy2014469,Goyal:2014aa}.
+For instance, \cite{doi:10.1287/inte.1060.0252,Bier_2011,doi:10.1111/risa.12333,doi:10.1287/trsc.2017.0749} consider bilevel and trilevel optimization problems to model defender-attacker interactions where each player selects a pure strategy.
+In contrast, our setting involves randomized strategies, and the combinatorial size of the sets of players' actions does not enable us to solve problem $(\mathcal{P})$ using mixed-integer linear programming techniques.
+Other models that have been studied include search games \citep{Gal20140062} and inspection problems \citep{doi:10.1287/opre.43.2.243,doi:10.1287/opre.46.2.184,smith2008algorithms}.
+In addition, \cite{10.2307/27644485,Bier_2008,ZHUANG2010409} investigate equilibria in security games with an asymmetric information structure.
+However, the approaches presented in these papers cannot be applied to solve problem $(\mathcal{P})$.

-Finally, related to our setting is the work by \cite{mavronicolas}, who consider a security game on an information network in which the nodes (servers) are vulnerable to multiple attacks and the defender can install a firewall to protect a subnetwork.
-The defender's goal is to maximize the number of attack detections by randomizing the placement of her firewall.
-Simultaneously, the attacker's goal is to minimize the number of attacks detected by the firewall.
-While the authors made the restricting assumption that each subnetwork contains exactly two servers, our detection model can accommodate attack detections within subnetworks of heterogeneous sizes.
-In fact, our solution approach can be used to derive a defense strategy based on the installation of multiple firewalls to secure the network against multiple simultaneous attacks.
+The zero-sum game $\Gamma$ we analyze for solving problem $(\mathcal{P})$ is more general than the classical \emph{hide-and-seek} game first introduced by \cite{von1953certain}, and further discussed in Chapter 3.2 of \cite{karlin2016game}.
+In this game, a robber hides in one of a set of ``safe-houses'' located at intersections of vertical and horizontal roads, and a police unit simultaneously chooses to travel along one road to find the robber.
+Our equilibrium analysis can be applied to solve the generalized hide-and-seek game which involves multiple police units patrolling in a complex street network to find multiple robbers.
+Related to our setting is also the work by \cite{mavronicolas}, who consider a security game on a bipartite information network in which servers are vulnerable to multiple attacks and the defender can install a firewall to protect a subnetwork.
+In fact, our analysis approach can be used to derive a more sophisticated defense strategy that installs multiple firewalls to secure more complex information networks against multiple simultaneous attacks.
+Our game similarly generalizes the \emph{patrolling game} studied in \cite{patrolling}, and the \emph{infiltration games} defined in \cite{Garnaev1997} and in Chapter 2.1 of \cite{garnaev2000search}.